goblinfactory/study-ionic-sandbox/README.md

 `> npm install -g ionic cordova`

+### fixing node 'EACCES' error

-- If this results in `Error: EACCES: permission denied, symlink '../lib/node_modules/cordova/bin/cordova'` then the fix is ***not*** to run as sudo, but rather might be as follows, to fix folder permissions by starting fresh;
+- If the node command (when installing node, or any other npm command) results in `Error: EACCES: permission denied, symlink '../lib/node_modules/cordova/bin/cordova'` then the fix is ***not*** to run as sudo, but rather might be as follows, to fix folder permissions by starting fresh;
 - see https://docs.npmjs.com/getting-started/fixing-npm-permissions
 - fix